SharePoint

 These National Awards honour all those who have gone beyond their duty and contributed to the efforts in fighting againt COVID-19.

-At NUHCS, three received The Public Administration Medal (Bronze) (COVID-19) shares more about how they went beyond their call of duty during the COVID-19 pandemic.
+At NUHCS, three who received The Public Administration Medal (Bronze) (COVID-19) shared more about how they went beyond their call of duty during the COVID-19 pandemic.

 The Public Administration Medal (Bronze) (COVID-19)